 Detector integration times

-The policy on execution times is similar to that of AMBER and PIONIER with standard slots of 1h which include a calibrator and a science observation.
+The policy on execution times is similar to the other VLTI instruments with standard slots of 1h which include a calibrator and a science observation.
 The GRAVITY ETC is available and provides visibility calculations and feasibility calculations for an observation with a given target geometry, magnitude, and baseline configuration.
-The calculation of the S/N on the science spectra is not yet fully verified.
-It is expected that in upcoming periods detailed integration times can be calculated to reach a certain S/N.

 More information can be found on these pages and in the GRAVITY user manual.